jagpy/jagpy.github.io/index.md

 # Jag
 ## About me
 I am a radiation oncologist.
-I treat cancers in the pelvic region.
-I am also interested in creating projects which help in collating information on the diseases i treat and analyses it to derive some meaningful info.
+I treat patients with cancers in the pelvic region.
+I am also interested in doing IT projects which help in collating information on the diseases I treat and analyse it to derive some meaningful info.
 You can find me [here](https://www.google.com/)

 ## My image